satansdeer/satansdeer.github.com/content/legacy-posts/training-a-tiny-model-to-set-timers/index.md

 - `39/39` strict exact on the original validation set,
 - `22/22` on the explicit label-copy validation category.

-The key lesson was not "add more data."

-It was "add the data that represents the skill the model is missing, and weight it enough that a tiny model cannot ignore it."
+The fix was targeted: add the data that represents the skill the model is missing, and weight it enough that a tiny model cannot ignore it.

 ## The Parser Became The Product Boundary